-Provide a 2-position non-key operated switch located within the RSFACU enclosure, that when activated disables the releasing function of all optical flame detectors in the hangar bay through programming at the RSFACU.
-When the switch is placed in inhibit mode, only the releasing functions of the optical flame detectors are disabled while leaving all other functions of the RSFACU operational.
-Monitor the inhibit switch at the RSFACU.
+Provide a 2-position non-key operated switch located within the RSFACU enclosure, that when activated disables the releasing function of all optical flame detectors in the hangar bay through programming at the RSFACU. \3\ When the switch is placed in inhibit mode, the releasing and alarm functions of the optical flame detectors are disabled while leaving all other functions of the RSFACU operational. /3/ Monitor the inhibit switch at the RSFACU.
 Provide a supervisory signal to the receiving station indicating the optical flame detectors are inhibited, a trouble signal is not permitted.
 Label the switch "INHIBIT OPTICAL FLAME DETECTION."
 Provide engraved labels on the inhibit switch indicating when the optical flame detectors are in "NORMAL" or "INHIBIT" mode.